-(19)[(20)] Conformity with state law--A provision that if the agreement or certificate contains any provision not in conformity with [the] Insurance Code Chapter 1271 or other applicable laws it must[shall] not be rendered invalid but must[shall] be construed and applied as if it were in full compliance with [the] Insurance Code Chapter 1271 and other applicable laws.
+(19) Conformity with state law--A provision that if the agreement or certificate contains any provision not in conformity with Insurance Code Chapter 1271 or other applicable laws, it must not be rendered invalid but must be construed and applied as if it were in full compliance with Insurance Code Chapter 1271 and other applicable laws.

-(20)[(21)] Conformity with Medicare supplement minimum standards and long-term care minimum standards--Each group, individual, and conversion agreement and group certificate must comply with Chapter 3, Subchapter T of this title (relating to Minimum Standards for Medicare Supplement Policies), referred to in this paragraph as Medicare supplement rules, and Chapter 3, Subchapter Y of this title (relating to Standards for Long-Term Care Insurance Coverage Under Individual and Group Policies), referred to in this paragraph as long-term care rules, where applicable.
-If there is a conflict between the Medicare supplement rules [and/]or the long-term care rules and the HMO rules, the Medicare supplement rules or long-term care rules will[shall] govern to the exclusion of the conflicting provisions of the HMO rules.
-Where there is no conflict, an HMO must[shall] follow [both] the Medicare supplement rules. [and/or] the long-term care rules, and the HMO rules where applicable.
+(20) Conformity with Medicare supplement minimum standards and longterm care minimum standards--Each group, individual, and conversion agreement and group certificate must comply with Chapter 3, Subchapter T of this title, referred to in this paragraph as Medicare supplement rules, and Chapter 3, Subchapter Y of this title, referred to in this paragraph as long-term care rules, where applicable.
+If there is a conflict between the Medicare supplement or long-term care rules and the HMO rules, the Medicare supplement or long-term care rules will govern to the exclusion of the conflicting provisions of the HMO rules.
+Where there is no conflict, an HMO must follow the Medicare supplement and long-term care rules and the HMO rules where applicable.

-(21)[(22)]) Nonprimary care physician specialist as primary care physician--A provision that allows enrollees with chronic, disabling, or life threatening illnesses to apply to the HMO's medical director to utilize a nonprimary care physician specialist as a primary care physician as set out[forth] in [the] Insurance Code §1271.201.
+(21) Nonprimary care physician specialist as primary care physician--A provision that allows enrollees with chronic, disabling, or life threatening illnesses to apply to the HMO's medical director to use a nonprimary care physician specialist as a primary care physician as set out in Insurance Code §1271.201.